lkerr/groundfish-MSE/documentation/econ_module.md

 * **genEcon_Containers.R:** Gets called in the runSetup.R file.
 It sets up a few placeholders for Fleet level economic outputs.

-* **loadEcon.R:** Gets called in the runSetup.R file.
-Loads in some of the smaller data.tables that will remain in memory every time runSim.R is called.
-(NOT NEEDED ANYMORE)

 * **loadEcon2.R:** Gets called in the runSim.R file.
 Loads in a single large data.table that remains in memory for one simulated year.
 These files are too big to load and hold in memory for the entire simulation.
 Also loads in input prices, output prices, and multipliers

 * **setupEconType.R:** Parses the mproc file for economic options (multipliers, output prices, input prices, production equation, choice equation).